strawberrypy-developers/strawberrypy/docs/tutorial.rst

 Topological Anderson Insulator in Kane-Mele model
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-As an example, we show the detection, through single-point spin Chern number calculation, of a disorder-induced transition in the Kane-Mele model from a trivial phase to a Topological Anderson Insulating (TAI) one, as investigated in Section 3.2 of Ref. `Favata-Marrazzo(2023)  <https://iopscience.iop.org/article/10.1088/2516-1075/acba6f/meta>`_ .
+As an example, we show the detection, through single-point spin Chern number calculation, of a disorder-induced transition in the Kane-Mele model from a trivial phase to a topological Anderson insulating (TAI) one, as investigated in Section 3.2 of Ref. `Favata-Marrazzo (2023) <https://iopscience.iop.org/article/10.1088/2516-1075/acba6f/meta>`_.

 .. code:: python